A Table Full Of Joy

 • Cut butter into large cubes.
 Emphasis on large.
 I recommend cutting each stick into four chunks and then each chunk into four more chunks.
 Then place the butter chunks in the flour mixture and toss to coat with flour.

 • Once tossed, smash each chunk of butter between your fingertips.
 Smash each flat, then move on to the next chunk.
-You donโ€™t need to cutting the butter in or anything else because you want the butter to stay in large chunks.
+You don't need to cut the butter in because you want the butter to stay in large chunks.

-• Once each chunk is smashed, using a spatula stir in the water.
+• Once each chunk is smashed, using a spatula, stir in the water.
 Stir the dough until it forms a sticky ball.
 You will need to use the side of the bowl to bring the dough together.

 • Turn the dough out onto a floured surface and knead a few more times to finish bringing the dough together.
 Place the dough back into the bowl and refrigerate for 10 minutes- you want to keep the dough cold and the butter from melting.

 • Roll out the dough on the floured surface (adding more when needed), into a large rectangle (roughly 12x10 inches).
-Make sure to flip the dough, add more flour if sticking and donโ€™t hesitate to put it back in the fridge if the butter starts melting and sticking.
+Make sure to flip the dough, add more flour if sticking, and don't hesitate to put it back in the fridge if the butter starts melting and sticking.

-• Fold the 10-inch sides to the center of the rectangle then fold the other ends together like closing a book.
+• Fold the 10-inch sides to the center of the rectangle, then fold the other ends together like closing a book.
 Cut in half and then refrigerate both halves for 10 minutes.

 • Cover with plastic wrap and allow the dough to relax for at least 2 hours in the fridge or overnight.